 14. What kind of jobs does Wisconsin Lutheran College offer?

 Wisconsin Lutheran College offers a variety of jobs on campus.
-All job descriptions are posted on myWLC.
+All job descriptions are posted on your myWLC account.

 15. What should I do if I don't obtain a job on campus?If you don't obtain a job initially, you may contact the Student Employment Office.
 You can also check the bulletin board in the Schwan Library (near the printers) for job openings in the area, do your own search, or continue to work at home during weekends, breaks, or summer.

-16. Does WLC offer summer employment?The number of summer jobs for students is limited and are available for specific positions.
+16. Does WLC offer summer employment?Summer jobs for students are limited and are available only for specific positions.
 Students must be returning to WLC for the next academic year.
 Workers are often chosen by their supervisor in spring, but some positions may be posted online for anyone.